This post may contain affiliate links.

 So, I figured, I should start this financial road trip with an emergency fund of $3000.

 The big question, though, is HOW will I be able to build this emergency fund when I have a small baby and as a stay-at-home mom with a small and unstable income?

 I love reading finance blogs and here are some tips I’ve learned from other bloggers on how to save money when you barely have enough money to start with.
 I hope these tips will help get me somewhere financially by the end of the year as they help you as well.

 We all have expenses but not all of our expenses are necessary.
 Some expenses may even seem too little or insignificant but when accumulated over time, they actually eat up a huge chunk of your budget.

 For example, when I was working 9-5, I would spend money for lunch and coffee every single day.
 These are expenses that could easily be cut down or eliminated if I brought my own lunch or coffee brew to work.
-If you do the math, store-bought coffee can cost you at least $700 per year which you can easily add to your emergency fund.
+If you do the math, store-bought coffee can cost you at least $700 per year.

 If you are able to plug these spending leakage, you will be able to free up some money for your savings.

 But I admit, our household expenses need some work.